 Her training style and presentations are upbeat and often humorous, which she feels enables her to engage with a wide variety of people from all walks of life.
-The messages she delivers are interlaced with real-life scenarios which help people relate to them on a personal level and bring the subject of disability closer to home.
+The messages she delivers are interlaced with real-life scenarios, which help people relate to them on a personal level and bring the subject of disability closer to home.

-She specialises in Musical Theatre and is the resident Signer at the Reading Hexagon Theatre where she has signed for many hit musicals including; Avenue Q, Hairspray, Sister Act, FAME and Spamalot.
-She was also a member of the UK Festival Interpreting Team and has signed for some major bands including; Fall Out Boy, EMINEM and Bastille.
+She specialises in Musical Theatre and was the resident Signer at the Reading Hexagon Theatre for eight years, where she signed for many hit musicals, including; Avenue Q, Hairspray, Sister Act, FAME and Spamalot.
+She was also a member of the UK Festival Interpreting Team and has signed for hugely popular bands, including; Fall Out Boy, EMINEM and Bastille.

-Stacey is an extremely proud ‘Rockie’ (she often says that if you cut her in half it would read “Rockie” all the way through her like a stick of rock!!) and has sung in the Bass section of the Caversham Rock Choir (now the Reading Rock Choir) under the direction of Rock Choir Leader, Lucy Hewes.
+Stacey is an extremely proud ‘Rockie’ (she often says that if you cut her in half, it would read “Rockie” all the way through her like a stick of rock!!) and sang for many years in the Bass section of the Caversham Rock Choir (now the Reading Rock Choir) under the direction of Rock Choir Leader, Lucy Hewes.